 In Alabama, medical malpractice cases are governed by the Alabama Medical Liability Act.
 To pursue a claim related to HIE, families generally must prove:

-Meeting these requirements is complex and often requires testimony from medical experts who can explain how proper care could have prevented the injury.
+Meeting these requirements is complex and often requires testimony from medical experts, such as neonatologists, neurologists, or maternal-fetal medicine specialists, who can explain in precise terms how your/your child’s care fell short and what a competent provider would have done differently to prevent the injury.

 Filing Deadlines for HIE Cases